Bradyvaughan/goodgames/README.md

 ## Features & Implementation

 Good Games has 5 primary features:
-Games
+- Games
-Libraries
+- Libraries
-Reviews
+- Reviews
-Ratings
+- Ratings
-Search
+- Search

 ### Games

-Games are stored in the database with columns for `title`, `description`, `release_date`, `cover`, and `platform`.
+Games are stored in the database with columns for `id`, `title`, `description`, `release_date`, `cover`, and `platform`.
 Games can be displayed in one of two primary ways.
 The fist is as a `Games Index Item` component which only displays cover art, title, average rating (to be discussed later), and platform.
 If a user wants to know more about a game or otherwise interact with it, they can click on the index item to be taken to the game's second view, the `Game Detail` component, which displays all of the database information on the game, as well as user reviews.

 Image of Detail page

-There are four kinds types of game indices that users may view.
+There are four types of game indices that users may view.
 There is a full index which lists all of the games in the site's database, a user index view which displays all of the games that are in any of the user's libraries, a library detail page which displays all games in the particular library, and a search page which displays all games that match a user inputted query.

 Image of Index